bavla/biblio/dat/Erdos/REDME.md

 The Grossman's (see Erdos2020.zip) were converted to Pajek format by Vladimir Batagelj on Sun Jul 30 2023.

+The conversion was done using the following short program in R
 ```
 > # Conversion of The Erdös Number Project data from HTML to Pajek format
 > # by Vladimir Batagelj, July 30, 2023